 To stop all your favourite necklaces and earrings getting in a tangle.
 Because you still want to look glamorous when you’re away!

-This beauties come in all sorts of tropical travel flavours such as Passion Pitaya, Island Coconut and Eucalyptus Mint.
+These beauties come in all sorts of tropical travel flavours such as Pomegranate, Coconut and Pear, and Mango.
 What’s not to love?

 Stylish, with a checkpoint friendly laptop compartment, anti theft lockable zips, and a digital safe zone.